Slovenský časopis pre pedagogické vedy / Slovak Journal for Educational Sciences

 • Do not use spaces between characters in a word, e.g., m e a s u r e .

-• Do use capitals (except names of authors in References).
+• Avoid using all capitals (except names of authors in the list of references).

 • Place the heading of a table above the table.